Why your willpower keeps failing you

 How long does it take before this system actually works?

 Most people see results in their first project–reduced time to completion, shipped work instead of stuck work.
 The bigger shift, where perfectionism actually feels less controlling, usually takes 3-4 cycles of using the system.
-Research by Lally and colleagues found that behavioral automaticity typically develops in 66 days on average.
+Research by Lally and colleagues found that behavioral automaticity typically develops in a median of 66 days [6].
 Your perfectionist brain resists the first few times.
 By the fourth or fifth project, shipping on schedule feels normal instead of terrifying.

 Can I use this framework for ongoing work, or just project-based work?